Megh1204/Bits_and_Bytes/fsm_machines/level_to_pulse_converter/README.md

 ![Registered Mealy waveform](fsm/registered_mealy.png)

 I have implemented the same level to pulse converter using several mechanisms.
-However, the final conlusion comes down to the fact that using a single FF gives an instanataneous result, however is prone to glitches.
-Using two flip flops in the design will result in a delayed output but is free of glitches.
+However, the final conlusion comes down to the fact that using a single FF gives an instanataneous result, however is prone to glitches and might be high for a very minute/short period of time if data is asserted very close to the next rising edge.
+Hence, using two flip flops in the design will result in a delayed output but is free of glitches.